A Tribute to James Adler

 Ashdown Forest as shown on Saxton's 1575 map of south-east England

-Inset: Ashdown Forest as depicted on Christopher Saxton's 1575 map of south-east England.
-(Click to enlarge)
+Inset: Ashdown Forest as depicted on Christopher Saxton's 1575 map of south-east England, surrounded by its medieval pale (click to enlarge).

 Recent Research

-The group researched the crash of a Wellington bomber on Ashdown Forest on 31 July 1941 which resulted in the deaths of all six crew members.
+The group has researched the crash of a Wellington bomber on Ashdown Forest on 31 July 1941 which resulted in the deaths of all six crew members.
 The site is now marked by a memorial, The Airman's Grave.
-This project is ongoing.
-To read more about the background to the project, and our appeal for witness testimonies, please click here.
+Three articles have been published in recent editions of Ashdown Forest News.
+The project continues.

 The Men of Ashdown Forest who Fell in the First World War

-To mark the centenary of the First World War the Group undertook a major project to write case studies on all the men who fell in the war and who are commemorated on the war memorials at Forest Row and Hartfield.
+To mark the centenary of the First World War the Group undertook a major project to write case studies on all the men who fell in the war and who are commemorated on the war memorials at Forest Row, Hartfield and Coleman's Hatch.
 There are 113 studies in total.
-You can read all the studies online here.
-An essay giving an overview of the project can be read here.
+You can read them online here.

 How Ashdown Forest was Saved for the Nation

-In 1987 the Lord of the Manor decided to put the freehold of the Forest up for sale, raising the prospect of it being sold off piecemeal to private investors.
-A major local fundraising campaign was organised by the Friends of Ashdown Forest and the Conservators to enable East Sussex County Council to purchase it and keep it whole and intact as a public asset.
-Our research led to an exhibition at the Forest Centre in 2022-23.
+In 1987 the Lord of the Manor of Duddleswell, the 10th Earl de la Warr, put the freehold of Ashdown Forest up for sale, raising the prospect of it being sold off piecemeal to private investors.
+An urgent public fundraising campaign was organised by the Friends of Ashdown Forest and the Conservators to enable East Sussex County Council to purchase the Forest and preserve it intact as a public asset for posterity.
+This it did in 1988.
+Our research led to an exhibition about the campaign which was held at the Forest Centre in 2022-23.
 Read more about it here.

 Publications

-Numerous articles by members of the group have appeared in Ashdown Forest News (the magazine of the Friends of Ashdown Forest) and other publications.
+Numerous articles based on research carried out by the group have been published in Ashdown Forest News (the magazine of The Society of the Friends of Ashdown Forest) and elsewhere.
 Click here to view a list of publications, all of which are available for download.

 How to contact us